Emplocity/nameko-chassis/README.rst

 By using ``nameko_chassis.Service``, you'll get:

  - error reporting using Sentry
- - integrated metrics endpoint for Prometheus
+ - integrated metrics endpoint for Prometheus (TODO)
  - request tracing with Zipkin
- - helpers for service discovery
+ - helpers for service discovery (TODO)

 Installation